Quantum Field Theory of neutrino mixing in spacetimes with torsion: Spacetime Torsion and Dirac field quantization

 and is solved \cite{Cabral} in momentum space by the spinors

-These solutions are formally the same as in flat space, except for a spin-dependent mass term $\widetilde{m}^{\pm} = m \pm \frac{3}{2}T^3$.
-The torsion has indeed the effect of lifting the degeneracy in energy between the two spin orientations $E^{\pm}_{\vec{k}} = \sqrt{\vec{k}^2 + \widetilde{m}^{\pm ^2}}$.
-By fixing the normalization to $u^{r\dagger}_{\vec{k}} u^{r}_{\vec{k}} = 1 = v^{r\dagger}_{\vec{k}} v^{r}_{\vec{k}}$, the factors are determined as $N^{\pm} = \sqrt{\frac{E^{\pm} + \widetilde{m}^{\pm}}{2E^{\pm}}}$.
-Setting $u^{r}_{\vec{k}} (t) = e^{-iE^{r}t} u^{r}_{\vec{k}}$ and $v^{r}_{\vec{k}}(t) = e^{iE^{r}t} v^{r}_{\vec{k}}$, the Dirac field is expanded as
+These solutions are formally the same as in flat space, except for a spin-dependent mass term $\widetilde{m}^{\pm}=m\pm\frac{3}{2}T^{3}$.
+The torsion has indeed the effect of lifting the degeneracy in energy between the two spin orientations $E_{\vec{k}}^{\pm}=\sqrt{\vec{k}^{2}+\widetilde{m}^{\pm^{2}}}$.
+By fixing the normalization to $u_{\vec{k}}^{r\dagger}u_{\vec{k}}^{r}=1=v_{\vec{k}}^{r\dagger}v_{\vec{k}}^{r}$, the factors $N^{\pm}$ are determined as $N^{\pm}=\sqrt{\frac{E^{\pm}+\widetilde{m}^{\pm}}{2E^{\pm}}}$.
+Setting $u_{\vec{k}}^{r}(t)=e^{-iE^{r}t}u_{\vec{k}}^{r}$ and $v_{\vec{k}}^{r}(t)=e^{iE^{r}t}v_{\vec{k}}^{r}$, the Dirac field is expanded as

 with the coefficients obeying the canonical anticommutation relations.
 Since the solutions to eq.(\ref{DiracEquation}) are similar to those obtained in flat space time, to derive the neutrino oscillation formulas in the presence of torsion, we can follow a procedure analogous to the one presented in ref.\cite{N5} where the oscillation formulas for neutrinos in quantum field theory in flat space were found.
+Here, we obtain new oscillation formulae, showing a behavior different with respect to the ones of ref.\cite{N5}.
+The differences are all contained in the Bogoliubov coefficients which characterize the amplitudes of the oscillation formulae and which are depending on the spin orientation.